‘One Piece’ Chapter 937 Hints At Inevitable Fight Between Emperor Big Mom And Beast Pirates All-Star Queen

 — ONE PIECE.com(ワンピース) (@OPcom_info) March 21, 2019

 It’s not a coincidence that after the conversation between Emperor Big Mom and Tama about the popular Japanese dessert, One Piece Chapter 937 also featured Queen eating Oshiruko.
 It was revealed that Oshiruko is one of Queen’s favorite foods.
-The Beast Pirates All-Star said that Oshiruko is like oxygen for him, and he’s not willing to share it to anybody.
+The Beast Pirates All-Star said that Oshiruko is like oxygen for him, and he’s not willing to share it with anybody.

-As everyone knows, the Prisoner’s Mine where Queen and Luffy are in is located in Udon where Emperor Big Mom and the Strawhats are headed.
-While passing the Prisoner’s Mine, Emperor Big Mom might see the tons of Oshiruko Queen ordered.
+As everyone knows, the Prisoner’s Mine, where Queen and Luffy are battling, is located in Udon where Emperor Big Mom and the Strawhats are headed.
+While passing the Prisoner’s Mine, Emperor Big Mom might see the the tons of Oshiruko that Queen ordered.
 Emperor Big Mom could try to steal it and share it with her friends.
 That will definitely anger Queen and could force him to deal with the enemy himself.

 One Piece Chapter 938 could feature the inevitable fight between two powerful fighters who are obsessed with Oshiruko.
-Though Emperor Big Mom obviously holds the upper hand in terms of battle power, it is still intriguing to see how strong Queen is and what is his devil fruit ability.
+Though Emperor Big Mom obviously holds the upper hand in terms of battle power, it is still intriguing to see how strong Queen is and what his devil fruit ability might be.